The Wheel of Life Assessment

 • The Outcome: A sense of profound peace and a life lived on purpose.

-In midlife especially, many people feel something is “off,” yet struggle to name exactly what.
-By doing a Wheel of Life Assessment you get to bring some clarity.
+In midlife especially, many people feel something is “off,” yet struggle to name exactly what that is.
+By completing a Wheel of Life Assessment, you get to bring some clarity into your life.
 A Wheel of Life assessment gives you a visual snapshot of your current life balance.

-The assessment will show you which areas feel nourished, which feel neglected, and where small changes could make the biggest difference.
+Completing the assessment will show you which areas feel nourished, which feel neglected, and where small changes could make the biggest difference in your life.

-Doing the Wheel of Life assessment is a powerful action to take,not just once but repeated as you make changes in your life so you can measure the difference it is making and tweak as needed.
+Doing the Wheel of Life assessment is a powerful action to take, not just once but repeated as you make changes in your life.
+By measuring the difference it is making you can see the progress you are making and tweak as needed.

 Explore Your Alignment